-CSH format.
+CSH.
 The format is PS 6 which was the earliest version of PS for use with that format.
-You can use the CSH files with the any version of PS and PS Elements since that date
+You can use the CSH presets with the any version of PS and PS Elements since that date

 Use the button shapes as other resources ?